-As a leader in research, teaching, and service to humanity, Vanderbilt must tirelessly persevere and aspire to be a leader in seeking creative and bold solutions to building a true community that values difference, and develops the incredible potential found in all who join our community.
+As a leader in research, teaching, and service to humanity, Vanderbilt must tirelessly persevere and aspire to seek creative and bold solutions that celebrate difference, and develop the incredible potential found within every member of our academic community.

-At Vanderbilt everyone must be able to thrive, and to feel truly that this is a university where all are engaged at the core of campus life.
-Who we are, what we teach, and what we discover must be tethered strongly to the societal challenges that confront our nation and world every day.
+At Vanderbilt everyone must have ample opportunities to thrive, and to feel included and engaged at the core of campus life.
+Who we are, what we teach, and what we discover must be tethered strongly to the societal challenges that confront our nation and world.